EricMagneto/SimpleSkype/README.md

 # SimpleSkype
-Modular, plugin based Skype bot utilizing Skype4Sharp
+Modular, plugin based Skype bot utilizing Skype4Sharp (reuploaded)

 By reading this project's source code, compiling as a binary, redistributing assets found in this repository, etc, or ANY form of use, you must agree to the license enlisted below.